ay-hani/mydoc/PKI/Readme.md

 the difference between private and public keys is one is used to encrypt ,while the other is used to decrypt.

-1. public key:
+1. public key
 A public key is used to encrypt information essentially making it unreachable to anyone who is not the intended recipient .

-2. private key:
+1. private key
 conversely a private key accessible only by the person receiving the information ,therefore would be the only person able to successfully decrypt what was encrypt.

 Together public and private keys ensure information data and communications are encrypt before it is then safely transmitted and decrypted by the appropriate party.